mpizzagalli777/FuTER/README.txt

 FuTER (Fusion TE Reporter) was developed to allow users to efficiently identify fusion transcripts arising from Transposable Elements (TEs).
 Although it was developed using human samples, it should be easily adapted to any kind of model organism (although additional work by the end user will be required.
 This includes generating the additional CTAT library files that are provided for the human genome.
 For more information see https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/ and https://github.com/TrinityCTAT/ctat-genome-lib-builder/wiki).

-To provide an easier start up, a set of the required input files is provided for Gencode version 44 in the HG38_Genome_Data directory.
+To provide an easier start up, a set of the required input files is provided for Gencode version 44 at https://zenodo.org/records/20649022.
-More information on how each file was created can be found in the README file found in that directory.
 In order to perform this analysis on a different genome/model organism, these input files must be generated/obtained.

+Prior to using the pipeline, please generate an environment using the FuTER_environment.yml file.
 There are two main steps in the pipeline.
 The first generates the reference libraries that will be used by the program to identify the fusion transcripts.
 This will generate a new folder within FuTER called TEIF (an ode to the CTAT Viral Integration Finder).
 It will contain the combined reference genome and TE scaffolds as well as the final TE database that is filtered to remove TEs that are very similar to one another.
 If users are utilizing HG38, we have made the input data used below available at:

 To run this step, the TE_lib_integration.py must be run as follows: